GoogleChrome/ip-protection/Masked-Domain-List.md

 affiliatly.com                                   | Overcode                                                       | Not Impacted By Script Blocking
 dsnextgen.com                                    | Oversee.net                                                    | Not Impacted By Script Blocking
 oversee.net                                      | Oversee.net                                                    | Not Impacted By Script Blocking
-ownpage.fr                                       | OwnPage                                                        | Not Impacted By Script Blocking
+tebex.io                                         | Overwolf                                                       | Not Impacted By Script Blocking
 adconnexa.com                                    | OxaMedia                                                       | Not Impacted By Script Blocking
 adsbwm.com                                       | OxaMedia                                                       | Not Impacted By Script Blocking
 the-ozone-project.com                            | OzoneProject                                                   | Not Impacted By Script Blocking